pld/bamboo/docs/index.rst

 Bamboo is an application that systematizes realtime data analysis.
 Bamboo provides an interface for merging, aggregating and adding algebraic calculations to dynamic datasets.
-Clients can interact with Bamboo through a a REST web interface and through Python.
+Clients can interact with Bamboo through a REST web interface and through Python.

 Bamboo supports a simple querying language to build calculations (e.g. student teacher ratio) and aggregations (e.g. average number of students